Britain signs first major post-Brexit trade deal with Japan

 The signing comes after Truss and Japanese Foreign Minister Toshimitsu Motegi reached a broad agreement in September.

-Motegi pointed out that the signing came about in just four and a half months since the start of negotiations and said, “This is a manifestation of the determination of Japan and the United Kingdom to carry on vigorously promoting free trade”.
+Motegi pointed out that the signing came about in just four and a half months since the start of negotiations.

+“This is a manifestation of the determination of Japan and the United Kingdom to carry on vigorously promoting free trade,” the minister said.

 Britain has said the deal meant 99% of its exports to Japan would be tariff-free, and that it could increase trade by 15.2 billion pounds ($19.9 billion) in the long run, compared with 2018.